Why Use Kratom Tea? What Are The Benefits?

 Mixing Kratom & Other Herbal Teas

 Kratom mixes quite well with other herbal teas.
-This is especially true if you are able to get your hands on crushed kratom leaf.
+This is especially true if you can get your hands on crushed kratom leaf.
 Crushed kratom leaf is a tea leaf, and it’s really easy to mix with other teas to make a delicious tea blend.

 Even if you don’t have access to crushed leaf kratom, you may find that you can synergize your kratom with other herbal teas.
 Some teas can complement the effects of kratom quite nicely.
 Others can help to mask the flavor.